The Upside Down Truth of God

 “Pick up your cross and follow Me,” “Let the dead bury their own dead,” “It’s harder for a rich man to enter the kingdom of heaven than for a camel to go through the eye of a needle.”

 Jesus said a lot of things that should make us pause.
 He taught more in paradox and parable than we may realize and those tools were used to impart deep truth.
-But we tend to skim over those things and shake our heads in confusion.
+But we tend to skim over them and shake our heads in confusion.
 I know.
 I’ve done the same thing.

 Then again, if we are honest with ourselves, how many of us actually give thanks?
 Even after we receive the gift?
 How many of us take the gift for granted?
 How many of us forget the giver the minute the blessing, desire, miracle, is in our hands?

-Can I be honest here?
+Can I be honest?
 If God told me to just pack up and start walking until He told me to stop, I would question whether I had heard Him right.
-Of course, the culture and times were a LOT different back then, but still…could I leave my comfort zone and go and do something He wants me to do?
+Of course, the culture and times were a lot different back then, but still…could I leave my comfort zone and go and do something He wants me to do?
 Can I learn to delight in what delights Him?
 Is that how I delight in Him?
 By delighting in His presence and delighting in what He loves?

-I would love to hear your thoughts here because I’m still pondering this.
 I find God both utterly fascinating and completely beyond my ability to grasp.
 And at other times He makes perfect sense to me.
 And maybe that’s the way He likes it.
 He is God to all who will have Him.
 The youngest child can understand the way to His heart.
 And the most intellectual skeptic (as C. S. Lewis and Lee Strobel once were) can grapple with His truth and admit that He is bigger than they are.

 For those who know Him, we serve a great God.
 But He’s not someone we will ever fully understand.
 He’s not simple and He’s not safe.
 He asks us to do hard things and yet He offers to carry our burdens when life overwhelms us.
 He is always good and His love never ending.
 And those are some of the few reasons why perhaps I can learn to delight in Him BEFORE He grants me the desires of my heart.